How to Clean Outdoor Umbrellas

-Outdoor umbrellas provide the shade we crave at the beach, poolside, on our patios and over our outdoor dining tables.
-Because they are exposed to the elements day in and day out for months at a time, they get dirty from soil and air pollution.
-And don't even mention tree sap and bird droppings.
+Outdoor umbrellas provide the shade we crave at the beach, poolside, on our patios, and over our outdoor dining tables.
+Because they are exposed to the elements for months at a time, they get dirty from dust and air pollution; and don't even mention tree sap and bird droppings.

 The key to keeping your umbrella looking its best is to clean it regularly throughout the sunny season and especially before you slip on the cover or store it away for the off-season.

 Outdoor umbrellas can be made from canvas, solid vinyl, vinyl mesh, or specialty materials that look like straw or thatch.
 Most umbrellas offered for home use are made from treated acrylic fabrics (like Sunbrella) that help repel moisture, stains, and mildew.
 You can add more protection and waterproofing with spray-on or wash-in products.
 Unfortunately, even the best fabrics get covered with airborne soil, touched with sunscreen-coated hands, and bombed by birds.
 These particles embed themselves in the fibers causing unsightly stains that can even mildew when exposed to moisture.

 How Often to Clean Outdoor Umbrellas

 All outdoor umbrellas should be cleaned regularly, at least monthly, when in use.
 You may need to clean one more often if your umbrella is near trees or tall shrubs.

 What You'll Need

 - Spray bottle

 - Dishwashing liquid